 There are many family-friendly Townsville indoor activities within the museum, from free interactive displays and they can even help fire a ship’s cannon (at 11 am and 2:30 pm daily).

-Among the exhibits includes exploring the wreck of the HMS Pandora while learning the story of the HMS Bounty, an English ship that was taken over by mutineers in the late-1700s.
+The exhibits include exploring the wreck of the HMS Pandora while learning the story of the HMS Bounty, an English ship that was taken over by mutineers in the late-1700s.
 You’ll also walk through dinosaur displays, interesting coral and fossil exhibits, and journey through the rainforest and reef ecosystems.

 There is also a fantastic cafe on site with views across the river.
 Open from 9 am – 2 pm daily, the cafe serves hot and cold food and drinks, including gluten-free options.
 Other amenities include bathrooms and free WiFi.